Maturity and Leadership is Ownership

 Creating Intentional Organizational Culture

 In the last Blog, I talked more about discovering your present culture and although there are a number of formal ways (Organizational Surveys, Discovery Initiatives, hiring great consultants like me) we talked about the informal (survey of eyes and ears).
+Click To Know More about consultants and their contribution to businesses.

 Today, I would like to take a few minutes and discuss next steps..
 How do you tweak, shift, shape, remake, or even re-engineer the present culture into a desired culture.